 We took the train from Gothenburg, Sweden to Copenhagen in Denmark on a grey February day.
 We stayed within walking distance from both the venue and the train station at an Airbnb in the newly developed area of Ørestad.

-It was a really nice evening but it was a little cold standing outside in line.
-After a while, we got into the arena and walked as close to the stage as we could.
+It was a really nice evening but a little cold standing outside in line.
+After a while, we got into the arena and walked up as close to the stage as we could.
 We got to stand a little to the left of the center at about the sixth or seventh row of people.

-While waiting for the show to start we talked with a few of the people standing next to us.
+While waiting for the show to start we talk with a few of the people standing next to us.
 They were very friendly and had seen Twenty One Pilots performing in Stockholm the night before.